bhavyejain/MeshSOS/README.md

 ## Device Firmware
 The firmware for Particle Argon boards is contained in the argon-firmware directory.

-Please refer the readme in argon-firmware for details.
+Please refer the [README](argon-firmware/README.md) in argon-firmware for details and circuit schematic.

 ## The Server
 The server for this project was created by [Kaustubh Trivedi](https://github.com/codekaust).
 The django-server directory contains the code for the server.

-Please refer the readme in django-server for details.
+Please refer the [README](django-server/README.md) in django-server for details.

 ## The Console
 The admin dashboard for this project is contained in a separate repository [meshsos-dashboard](https://github.com/bhavyejain/meshsos-dashboard).